1-800-800-1865 (Mon-Sat) • Online 24/7

 Perhaps remarks made privately in a speech to wealthy investors by former Fed Chairman Ben Bernanke will be a catalyst.

-Precious metals may also get a boost should Russia and China reach accord on a deal for Russia to send natural gas south to China rather than west to Europe.
+Precious metals may also get a boost should Russia and China reach an accord on a deal for Russia to send natural gas south to China rather than west to Europe.
 The agreement appears imminent and has ominous implications for the U.S. dollar.
 More on these important events below...

 “De-Dollarization” May Officially Begin This Week

 The conflict in Ukraine and the sanctions imposed mutually between the U.S. and Russia get plenty of press coverage.
-The U.S. has frozen the assets of a handful of high level Russian officials, and the U.S. no longer has access to Russian rockets with which to launch satellites.
+The U.S. has frozen the assets of a handful of high-level Russian officials, and the U.S. no longer has access to Russian rockets with which to launch satellites.

 Investors might have the impression nothing of real consequence has happened thus far.
-Certainly a military conflict involving the U.S. and Russia seems a remote possibility.
+Certainly, a military conflict involving the U.S. and Russia seems a remote possibility.

 But outright wars aren't the only things to fear.
 The consequences of other developments could be just as profound, even if nobody is talking about it on CNBC.

 In response to U.S. sanctions, Russian First Deputy Prime Minister Igor Shuvalov called a special meeting on April 24th.
-Experts from the energy sector, banks, and government officials discussed implementation of a plan that has been in development for some time -- the “de-dollarization” of Russian exports.
+Experts from the energy sector, banks, and government officials discussed the implementation of a plan that has been in development for some time -- the “de-dollarization” of Russian exports.
 Government sources there say Russian banks are ready to handle large transactions in rubles rather than U.S. dollars.

-Russia is the world's largest exporter of natural gas and the second largest exporter of oil.
-Accepting payment in rubles, or another currency such as the Chinese yuan, would represent a direct assault on the hegemony of the U.S. Dollar -- the “petro-dollar.”
+Russia is the world's largest exporter of natural gas and the second-largest exporter of oil.
+Accepting payment in rubles, or another currency such as the Chinese yuan would represent a direct assault on the hegemony of the U.S. Dollar -- the “petro-dollar.”

 Russia starts to devalue the U.S. dollar